 Tapiola – hub of culture, arts and sports

 The garden city of Tapiola is a diverse hub of the arts, culture, exercise and services.
+A large number of new residential buildings have been built in Tapiola, and there are also various new services in the area.

 The busy area that opens directly from the Tapiola metro station is the largest continuous pedestrian centre in Finland.
 The area unites the convenience of city life with nature.
 Currently Tapiola has some 9,700 inhabitants and is expected to grow to 15,000 by 2050.